omniosorg/omnios-wiki/BuildInstructions.md

 See the [Maintainers](Maintainers.md) page for how we stay in sync with illumos-gate.

-See the \[wiki:OmniOS-on-demand\] page for how the bloody repo is built every time illumos-omnios or omnios-build changes.
+See the [OmniOS-on-demand](OmniOS-on-demand.md) page for how the bloody repo is built every time illumos-omnios or omnios-build changes.